SDSteele/Classwork_and_Certifications_Portfolio/HTB_Academy/Penetration_Tester_Course/Getting_Started/Nibbles-Privilege-Escalation.md

 - Remove the appended payload and restore the original `monitor.sh` from backup.
 - Try alternative escalation methods: inspecting SUID binaries, weak sudoers entries, cron jobs, and sensitive config files.
 - Practice the same steps on different boxes to build muscle memory.

----

-*End of summary — save as `Nibbles-Privilege-Escalation-summary.md` in your journal.*